IBM-Bluemix-Docs/StreamingAnalytics/index.md

 # Getting started with Streaming Analytics
 {: #gettingstarted}

 {{site.data.keyword.streaminganalyticsshort}} is powered by {{site.data.keyword.streamsshort}}, an advanced analytic platform that you can use to ingest, analyze, and correlate information as it arrives from different types of data sources in real time.
-When you create an instance of the {{site.data.keyword.streaminganalyticsshort}} service, you get your own instance of {{site.data.keyword.streamsshort}} running in the {{site.data.keyword.Bluemix_short}} cloud, ready to run your {{site.data.keyword.streamsshort}} applications.
+When you create an instance of the {{site.data.keyword.streaminganalyticsshort}} service, you get your own instance of {{site.data.keyword.streamsshort}} running in {{site.data.keyword.Bluemix_short}}, ready to run your {{site.data.keyword.streamsshort}} applications.
 {:shortdesc}

 Get started with {{site.data.keyword.streaminganalyticsshort}} right away by running the [starter applications](/docs/services/StreamingAnalytics/c_starterapps.html){:new_window}.

 To get started with {{site.data.keyword.streaminganalyticsshort}}, use one of the following methods to submit the application bundle (.sab file) that is associated with your SPL, Java™, Python or Scala Streams application:
 * Use the **Submit Job** button in the {{site.data.keyword.streaminganalyticsshort}} console.
-* Develop a {{site.data.keyword.Bluemix_short}} application and add the {{site.data.keyword.streamsshort}} application to it.
+* Develop an application in {{site.data.keyword.Bluemix_notm}} and add the {{site.data.keyword.streamsshort}} application to it.
 Control it by using the [{{site.data.keyword.streaminganalyticsshort}} REST API](https://console.ng.bluemix.net/apidocs/220).

 Use {{site.data.keyword.streaminganalyticsshort}} with other {{site.data.keyword.Bluemix_short}} services, including {{site.data.keyword.cloudant}} and {{site.data.keyword.messagehub}}.
 See the [Tutorials to integrate with other {{site.data.keyword.Bluemix_short}} services](/docs/services/StreamingAnalytics/r_integrating_cloudant_rest.html){:new_window} for examples to get you up and running.